Masterpiece Story: Sonho Tropical by Beatriz Milhazes

 Sonho Tropical is a visual feast of abstract art infused with the passion for a Brazilian landscape.
 Beatriz Milhazes fuses European modernity with...

 In 1873 when this painting was created by the Realist master Édouard Manet, the Gare Saint–Lazare was the largest and busiest train station in Paris.
 But here it is rather invisible.
 The main subject of the piece is the woman with a child.
 The woman is Victorine Meurent, also a painter and Manet’s favorite model in the 1860s who appeared also in his Olympia and the Luncheon on the Grass, and the child is the daughter of a fellow painter and neighbor Alphonse Hirsch, who allowed Manet to use his garden to create The Railway.

-Shortly after it was completed, the painting was sold to baritone Jean-Baptiste Faure.
-It was then sold in 1881 for 5,400 francs to the art dealer Paul Durand-Ruel, who gave it several names: Enfant regardant le chemin de fer, Le pont de l’Europe, A la Gare St. Lazare, and later just Gare St. Lazare.
-It was sold again on 31 December 1898 for 100,000 francs to American Henry Osborne Havemeyer.
-His wife Louisine Havemeyer left 2,000 artworks to the Metropolitan Museum of Art in New York on her death in 1929, but she divided a small collection, including The Railway, among her three children.
-The painting was donated to the National Gallery of Art in Washington, DC, in 1956 on the death of her son Horace Havemeyer.
+It was sold again on 31 December 1898 for 100,000 francs to an American collector Henry Osborne Havemeyer.
+His wife Louisine Havemeyer left 2,000 artworks to the Metropolitan Museum of Art in New York upon her death in 1929, but she divided a small collection, including The Railway, among her three children.
+The painting was donated to the National Gallery of Art in Washington, DC, in 1956 after the death of her son Horace Havemeyer.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!